 Exploring How a Cell Consumes Itself

 How autophagy proteins determine the unique structure of the autophagosome is just beginning to be understood.
-Our first efforts to study one such protein, Atg8, have just been published:
+Our first efforts to study how the strident curvature present at the expanding rim of the growing phagophore might influence local biochemistry have just been published:

 - Nath et al. 2014.
 Lipidation of the LC3/GABARAP family of autophagy proteins relies on a membrane curvature-sensing domain in Atg3.
 Nature Cell Biology , 16, 415-424.

 - Dancourt and Melia, 2014.
 Lipidation of the autophagy proteins LC3 and GABARAP is a membrane-curvature dependent process.
 Autophagy, in press.